Originally written in French by Olivia Mazon. Translated by Hannah-Mei Grisley.

 As the home of over 3 billion potential consumers, over half (51%) of sales in the global beauty market are coming from the Asia-Pacific region, according to Euromonitor International.
-North America and Europe remain the top two markets for colour cosmetics (eye makeup, lip products, facial makeup and so on) with shares of 26% and 28% respectively.
+North America and Europe remain the top two markets for color cosmetics (eye makeup, lip products, facial makeup, and so on) with shares of 26% and 28% respectively.

 During a financial board meeting, the cosmetics group in question returned to their balance sheet and focused on the success of their strategy.
 In 2016, this player in the cosmetics industry announced its revenue, generated uniquely through e-commerce, had increased by 33%, which represents 6.5% of the group’s turnover.

 So, how do you explain such a constant and thriving growth rate?
 What were the catalysts of such an accolade in terms of employer branding?

 Neither the market, its growth nor the technicality or the quality of products are the sole answers.

 Let’s go back in time a little.

 Over two decades ago, the group had already figured out and initiated a well-worn open innovation strategy before its competitors.
 The idea: organize a student marketing challenge with an international scope in order to mobilize collective intelligence to help their business.

 Strategically, this approach is relevant because in order to succeed and maintain their position in one of the most competitive markets, businesses must identify new uses and needs to innovate more and more quickly.
 By organizing this type of marketing challenge, the brand assures it gains agility and capitalizes on the knowledge of the student community.